-Full and safe access was not available to the roof void area due to the presence of insulation and the presence of a water tank.
+Full and safe access was not available to the roof void areas due to the presence of insulation throughout and the absence of flooring or crawl boards.
+Our inspection of the roof space above the kitchen was restricted due to the presence of flooring and lining.